redstreet/beancount_reds_importers/README.md

 # beancount_reds_ingestor

-Simple ingesting tools and importers for various institutions for Beancount (personal finance software)
+Simple ingesting tools and importers for various institutions for Beancount (personal finance software).

+The importers are primarily ofx based, and the tools are built on top of `ofxparse`.

+Look inside the importers/ directory to see a list of institutions supported.
+More investment, credit card, and banking institutions will be added in the future.

 ## Installation
 `pip install ofxparse`